The Friends of Norway Memorial Library

 What do the Friends do?

 Each year Friends memberships assist with the following materials and services for our community:

 - Additions to the adult and juvenile audio and video collections

 - Additions to digital materials available through the Maine Download Library

-- A community discount pass to the Maine Wildlife Park, a Community Pass to the Portland Museum of Art, a Community Pass to the Children’s Museum & Theatre of Maine, and a carload pass to many Maine State Parks and Historical sites
+- A community discount pass to the Maine Wildlife Park, a Community Pass to the Portland Museum of Art, a Community Pass to the Children’s Museum & Theatre of Maine, a Community Pass to the Maine Mineral & Gem Museum, and a carload pass to many Maine State Parks and Historical sites

 - Library program and event support

 - Three yearly newsletters